dnewbie25/Python-Quick-Reference/Guides/16_Exceptions.md

     print(answer) # If the try was successful it continues to this block and prints the answer
 ~~~

 Note that we have an **else** statement too, but here it works different from **if-else**.
 When you use an **else** in exception handling you are telling Python that once the code in the *try* block executes, if no error occurs, then continue with the code inside the *else* statement.
+It isn't so required with modern Python versions but it can be helpful.

 ### FileNotFound Exception